4cm4k1/prime/README.md

 The goal for this weekend is to build a browser-based calculator application using AngularJS.

-Create a user interface that resembles a classic calculator, with buttons for the digits 0-9 as well as the four basic operators `+ - * /`.
+Using vanilla CSS, Bootstrap or another CSS framework of your choice, create a user interface that resembles a classic calculator, with buttons for the digits 0-9 as well as the four basic operations addition, subtraction, multiplication and division.

 ![calculator](http://content.mycutegraphics.com/graphics/school/cartoon-calculator.png)